+'''

-[/KRUSKAL-WALLIS = var\list BY var (lower, upper)]
+[ /KRUSKAL-WALLIS = var_list BY var (lower, upper) ]

+'''

 The Kruskal-Wallis test is used to compare data from an arbitrary number of populations.
 It does not assume normality.
-The data to be compared are specified by var\list.
+The data to be compared are specified by $var\list$ .
 The categorical variable determining the groups to which the data belongs is given by var.
 The limits lower and upper specify the valid range of var.
-Any cases for which var falls outside [lower, upper] will be ignored.
+If upper is smaller than lower, the PSPP will assume their values to be reversed.
+Any cases for which var falls outside [lower, upper] are ignored.

-The mean rank of each group as well as the chi-squared value and significance of the test will be printed.
+The mean rank of each group as well as the chi-squared value and significance of the test are printed.
 The abbreviated subcommand K-W may be used in place of KRUSKAL-WALLIS.